 If you're happy using medication, Sudafed Blocked Nose Spray is an excellent way to quickly clear your nasal cavity and I've had excellent results from it.
 In fact, I find it so good at opening my nasal area that I use it just before a show even when I don't have a cold as I believe it helps my voice project further.

 The spray contains xylometazoline hydrochloride which is a type of decongestant which has physiological effects on the sympathetic nervous system by promoting the stimulation of sympathetic nerves.

-Use xylometazoline hydrochloride with caution, as research suggests that using the drug for too long can cause rebound congestion on withdrawal, due to a secondary vasodilatation with a subsequent temporary increase in nasal congestion.
-This the tempts the further use of the decongestant (because people incorrectlt think their cold is back), leading to a vicious cycle of events.
-So once your sore throat, cough or aching has stopped you should stop using the nasal spray.
+Research suggests that using the drug for too long can cause rebound congestion on withdrawal due to a secondary vasodilatation with a subsequent temporary increase in nasal congestion.
+Once your sore throat, cough, or aching has stopped, you should stop using the nasal spray.

 Drinking fluids is one of the best ways to combat a cold, but you should chose warm drinks over cold.
 The reason?
 Research by the American Osteopathic Association has shown that although cold drinks can help soothe a sore throat because of the numbing affects, it's actually better to drink warm drinks because they help to thin out the sinus mucus; meaning the nose and sinuses clear more quickly.